Web Accessibility and OpenDyslexic

 The tests were composed of two parts:

-• Set of texts to be read with the use of the eye-tracking to study the reading performance.
+- Set of texts to be read with the use of the eye-tracking to study the reading performance.

-• A survey to collect the user's preferences.
+- A survey to collect the user's preferences.

 Possible problems with the tests include:

-• The texts used are too small to draw firm conclusions.
+- The texts used are too small to draw firm conclusions.

 Results of Study

 The outcome of the results from the paper (see figure 1) did not match the WC3 algorithm.
 Brown and Dark presented high fixation for both groups; that was second and third highest for people without and with dyslexia.
-These colours were also hardly selected by the users, with only 4.55% without dyslexia and 0.99% of the users with dyslexia.
+These colors were also hardly selected by the users, with only 4.55% without dyslexia and 0.99% of the users with dyslexia.

 The results suggest that text customization preferences need to be complemented by measured data from actual reading performance since there is no correlation observed between the reading performance and the personal choices of users with dyslexia.

-In the research it was also reported that the use of colours should be taken into consideration by UX developers.
-It was even noted that if the users with dyslexia seem to be reading more quickly using lower colour contrasts than the control group of users these are not below the W3C algorithm, which is to avoid brightness differences less than 125 and color differences less than 500.
+In the research it was also reported that the use of colors should be taken into consideration by UX developers.
+It was even noted that if the users with dyslexia seem to be reading more quickly using lower color contrasts than the control group of users these are not below the W3C algorithm, which is to avoid brightness differences less than 125 and color differences less than 500.

 My Research